This group is meant to discuss the integration of PBL with gamification.

 I’m using Kahoots for 3 occasions:

-2) For tracking who is attending the class.
+1) For motivating my students to complete home reading tasks.
+In the flipped learning strategy students are asked to read or listen presentations at home and do practical activities at school.
+In the beginning of every class they have a Kahoot about the home reading chapter.2) For tracking who is attending the class.
 I’m very bad et names and calling names one after another is a bit childish so … if student has attended on Kahoot he has attended also the class.
 Traditional kahoot is designed in the way where you can see the colors for answer options in your device but text for the option is on the teacher’s screen.
 So you have to attend the class to complete the test.

 3) For activating the presentations.
 Instead of powerpoint you can use Kahoot.
 You can introduce the new topic by using the socratic teaching method.
 First you ask a question, then you ask students to respond, then you show the feedback and explain why this or that is correct answer.
 It’s also good for starting discussion if students don’t agree because the options are limited.